bear-dukes-luxembourg-a-s-b-l/bears.lu/_posts/2020-05-03-hiv-autotest-now-available-at-red-cross.md

 author: clawfire

 ---
 Long story short, the Red Cross is sending for free autotest to keep on the testing during COVID-19.
-To get it you can phone call the 27 55 4500 between 2pm and 5pm during the week of send an email to hivberodung@croix-rouge.lu.
+To get it you can phone call 27 55 4500 between 2 pm and 5 pm during the week or send an email to hivberodung@croix-rouge.lu.
 You'll be in touch with a professional who'll explain how to use the autotest.

 ***